Tuesday, May 31, 2016

 Personally, I couldn't see any difference, apart from the surrounding landscape, of this road between Nyngan and Bourke and the much vaunted 'longest straight road in Australia', between Balladonia and Caiguna on the Eyre Highway in Western Australia.
 That little strip is only 146km long before a bend looms into view.

-Bourke finally hove into view and as in itself it has little attraction, we drove straight through and onto 'Northy' as they have labelled North Bourke, which is where Kidman's Camp is located.
+Bourke finally hove into view and as, in itself, it has little attraction, we drove straight through and onto 'Northy' as they have labelled North Bourke, which is where Kidman's Camp is located.
 We have been here before and this is a nice place, lots of green grass in the middle of the dessert, and you pick your own site.
 Why am I surprised that the place, while not jam-packed, is getting to its capacity of some 300 guests, mostly in vans.

 Judy 'at home', Kidmans Camp, Bourke NSW